krish-iitbhu/Fixed-Point-Bilinear-Image-Scaler/README.md

 The interpolated pixel is written into the output image memory at the corresponding output coordinate.

-After all output pixels have been processed, the output memory is exported as a HEX file using `$writememh()`.
+After all output pixels have been processed, the output memory is exported as a HEX file using `$writememh()`